List of tallest buildings in Toronto: 1890s–1950s

 After a minor slowdown during World War I, Toronto's skyline continued to grow during the 1920s, with construction accelerating at the end of the decade.
-The architectural style of Art Deco was popular at the timel influencing the design of the 21-storey Sterling Tower, which narrowly surpassed the Royal Bank Building at 90 m (295 ft) and 20 storeys as Toronto's tallest building in 1928.
+The architectural style of Art Deco was popular at the time influencing the design of the 21-storey Sterling Tower, which narrowly surpassed the Royal Bank Building at 90 m (295 ft) and 20 storeys as Toronto's tallest building in 1928.
 It was almost matched by the Old Toronto Star Building, which was the headquarters of the Toronto Star newspaper from 1929 until 1970.
 Also in 1929, the largest of Canada's grand railway hotels—a series of hotels built by the Canadian Pacific Railway to encourage the use of its rail network—was completed.
 The Royal York was designed in the Châteauesque style and contained over 1,000 guest rooms.
 It was 124 m (407 ft) tall, the first building in Toronto to exceed 100 m (328 ft) in height.
 In 1931, the Royal York was surpassed by the 145 m (476 ft) Commerce Court North, built as the headquarters of the Canadian Bank of Commerce; it is now part of the Commerce Court complex of office buildings.
 In 1932, a high-rise tower portion was added to Whitney Block. a Government of Ontario office building.

 High-rise development stalled in the early 1930s with the onset of the Great Depression, and later, World War II, leaving the skyline virtually unchanged for two decades.
 The city's growth resumed after the war, and with it, high-rise construction gradually resumed in the 1950s.
 These buildings stayed well below the height of Royal York and Commerce Court North, which would remain as Toronto's two tallest buildings for 36 years, from 1931 to 1967.
 Among the most notable of them was the Bank of Nova Scotia Building, which had been planned in 1930, but construction was delayed and shelved until it began in 1947; the building was completed in 1950.
 Another was the Imperial Oil Building completed in 1957 as the headquarters of Imperial Oil, Canada's largest oil company.
 Many residential high-rises between 10 and 15 storeys were also completed in the 1950s as part of the "urban renewal" movement, sometimes at a distance from downtown.